 Choosing a bank to handle your small business finances involves more work than opening a secondary account where you do your personal banking.

-When you selected a bank for your personal checking and savings accounts, convenience and fees were likely the two primary factors that influenced your decision.
+When you selected a bank for your personal checking and savings accounts, convenience and fees were likely the 2 primary factors that influenced your decision.
 However, businesses often have greater needs.

 Factor #1: Business Transactions